PawelPokorski/daily-coding-problems/problems/002-product-of-array/README.md

 **Constraints:**

-You **must not** use division in your solution
+You **must not** use division in your solution.

-You can assume that the input array is given
+You can assume that the input array is given.